 62% of developers are open to new job opportunities, while an additional 13% are actively looking.
 [Tweet This]

 With almost two-thirds of developers falling into the "passive candidate" bucket, it's more important than ever for employers to reach that audience.
-Instead of just waiting around for active candidate to find your open job (if only life were that easy, right?), alter your recruiting strategy to focus on those passive developers.
+Instead of just waiting around for active candidate to find your open job (if only life were that easy, right?), alter your developer hiring strategy to focus on those passive candidates.
 Instead of mass-posting to generic job boards, focus on forming relationships, conveying your employer brand, and perfecting your targeted outreach.

 90% of developers say they are least partially self-taught.
 [Tweet This]